37 At Home Date Night Ideas for Married Couples (WITHOUT the Television). Find romantic date ideas for married couples.

 I cannot stress enough the importance of date night for married couples.
 Consistent date nights.

-We went through a free online challenge to enhance our marriage at around the same time that I made the discovery about how much television was intruding on our couple's time, and the HUGE takeaway for both of us: we need to plan date nights in our marriage.
+We went through a free online challenge to enhance our marriage relationship at around the same time that I made the discovery about how much television was intruding on our couple's time, and the HUGE takeaway for both of us: we need to plan date nights in our marriage.

 So, we decided to plan a date night every single week, and take turns with who was in charge of it.
+And to make it part of our married life together.

 That was about two years ago, and I can't tell you the difference it's made in our relationship, and in each of us.